rishivanukuru/rishivanukuru.github.io/_notes/2020-04-05-eval-strategies.md

 ---
-title:  "Evaluation Strategies for HCI Toolkit Research"
+title:  "Paper Overview: Evaluation Strategies for HCI Toolkit Research"
 isnotes: "yes"
 isdate: 1
 permalink: notes/toolkit_evaluation_notes
-excerpt: A paper by Steven Houben et al. that presents an interesting compilation of potential evaluation methods for HCI projects.
+excerpt: Summary of a paper that presents an interesting compilation of potential evaluation methods for HCI projects.
 author_profile: false
 ---

 > Ledo, D., Houben, S., Vermeulen, J., Marquardt, N., Oehlberg, L., & Greenberg, S. (2018, April). **Evaluation strategies for HCI toolkit research**.
-In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems* (pp. 1-17).
+In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.

-Find the paper on the [ACM DL](https://dl.acm.org/doi/abs/10.1145/3173574.3173610) or [here](https://stevenhouben.be/pubs/EvaluationCHI2018.pdf).
+<br> Find the paper on the [ACM DL](https://dl.acm.org/doi/abs/10.1145/3173574.3173610) or [here](https://stevenhouben.be/pubs/EvaluationCHI2018.pdf).
+<br> These notes are a shorter summary of the paper.

 # Introduction